-Communication, the Commission has just issued an overall Communication24 and a sectoral report25, accompanied by country-specific progress reports, which analyse progress made and where further action is needed by ENP partner countries.
+Finally, in the JLS area, the promotion of mobility in a secure environment is one of the key areas for EU action in 2008 identified in the Commission's Communication on "A Strong European Neighbourhood Policy".
+As announced in this Communication, the Commission has just issued an overall Communication and a sectoral report, accompanied by country-specific progress reports, which analyse progress made and where further action is needed by ENP partner countries.